seananderson/metafolio/inst/ms/ms.md

-- The introduction may be a bit literature heavy.
-(We also need to cut 11 references to get to 50.)

-- The main message may be a bit repetitive throughout.

-- I wish I didn't have so many paragraphs with numbered lists, but am struggling to work around that.

 - I think there is room for expansion of the discussion (we still have ~500 words to play with).
 The discussion could benefit from bringing in more concrete examples of how this ties in with PNW salmon and I welcome your ideas here.
 If we have space we could also discuss our results in the context of response diversity literature.

-- The supplementary figures and captions aren't finished but should be quick to generate.

-- I will write a short vignette describing how to use the R package like I did for the Methods in Ecology and Evolution paper.
+- I am writing a short vignette describing how to use the R package like I did for the Methods in Ecology and Evolution paper.

 - I will submit the `.pdf` version; the `.docx` version is for you to edit